PatricNox/league-of-legends-team-discord-bot/docs/CONTRIBUTING.md

 ## CRITERIA

-Please do **always** include some kind of proof that supports your change to the ruleset.
+Please do **always** include some kind of proof that supports your change to the discord bot.